The model

 Intellectual

-How leadership engages thinking, analysis, understanding, and the interpretation of information.
+How leadership engages thinking, analysis, discernment, and structured reasoning.

 This polarity reflects how leaders: